[Investigation] Blood from stone: What did British PR firm do for Malta?

 "The Chelgate PR company wrote to the committee, denying statements in the interim report that the Malta Labour Party had had dealings with the SCL group", the British fake news enquiry said.

-A copy of Chelgate's full letter to the House of Commons committee might disclose the nature of its relationship with Muscat - but the firm asked for it to remain confidential.
+Chelgate's full letter to the House of Commons committee might disclose the nature of its relationship with Muscat - but the firm asked for the document to remain confidential.

-Chelgate later confirmed to EUobserver it had worked for the Maltese government, but it declined to give details of what it did.
+Chelgate later confirmed to EUobserver it had worked for the Maltese government, but declined to give details of what it did.

-The Maltese government had been its client until sometime "last year", Chelgate's Robert Winstanley said in July.
+Muscat's government had been its client until sometime "last year", Chelgate's Robert Winstanley said in July.

 "They're not a client [now] and we have signed a non-disclosure agreement with them ... they're no longer a client," he said.

-He declined to comment further.
+But he declined to comment further.

 Maltese job